dudemancart456/HedgePhysics/HedgePhysics/Assets/DeferredCustomLights/README.md

+# DeferredCustomLights

-﻿This scene shows a basic implementation of "custom deferred lights" - i.e. it shows how command buffers can be used to implement custom lights that compute scene illumination in deferred shading.
+This scene shows a basic implementation of "custom deferred lights" - i.e. it shows how command buffers can be used to implement custom lights that compute scene illumination in deferred shading.